adamaviv/si485h-f18/tools/README.md

-* [Makefile](Makefile) : A handy, universal makefile that can compile most C and asm programs with the right arguments for 32 bit with all the fancy stuff turned of.
+* [Makefile](Makefile) : A handy, universal makefile that can compile most C and asm programs with the right arguments for 32 bit with all the fancy stuff turned off.
 Just put it in your source directory and fire away.
 It doesn't not handle dependencies, though, so sources should be self contained.